coatyio/coaty-js/examples/sensor-things/README.md

 [Sensor Things API](https://coatyio.github.io/coaty-js/man/sensor-things-guide/)
 and [Coaty communication](https://coatyio.github.io/coaty-js/man/communication-protocol/)._

-The sensorThings example demonstrates how Coaty and the sensorThings API can be used to manage a self-discovering network of sensors.
+The SensorThings example demonstrates how Coaty and the SensorThings API can be used to manage a self-discovering network of sensors.

 This example is composed of: